Spirals-Team/reactive-slides/README.md

 - To run the server :
 -- [Play with activator](https://www.playframework.com/download) is required, currently working with Play 2.5.4 and activator 1.3.12 that requires JDK 1.8
 -- At the project root, open a terminal and tap '$ activator start'
 -- Go to localhost:9000 in a browser

+-- You need a MySQL server running with these parameters (use the database.sql file to import the database model) :
+--- Port : 3306 (default)
+--- DB_name : playdb
+--- username : root
+--- password : password

 - Useful informations :
 -- The HTML presentation framework used is [reveal.js](http://lab.hakim.se/reveal-js/#/)